wfjvdham/Rcourse/Basics/02_explore/explore.md

 ========================================================

 1. What is the median of the distance of all the flights with carrier `DL`?
-1. What is the most popular destination in januari 2013?
+1. What is the most popular destination in January 2013?
 1. Show in a graph if more flights are delayed or on time.
 1. Show in a graph what the most popular times are for a flight to take off.
 1. Show the distribution of the arrival delay.
 What can you say about this variable?